Duets (Frank Sinatra album): Television special

 On 25 November 1994, Sinatra recorded a television special which aired on CBS, titled Sinatra: Duets.
 This was intended to promote both the album Duets as well as its successor, Sinatra's last studio recording, Duets II.

+Reception

+Joe Marchese said, "The Duets: Twentieth Anniversary box is lavishly packaged in classy style befitting the artist...Where this handsomely-designed package truly disappoints is the paucity of rare, desirable bonus material."